JHaasIII92/BiqAlps/README.md

 - You will see additaonla options to select I have not gone through them and I do not think there is a need for any.
 - cd src; make; ./Biq

+When profiling with -pg
+gprof ./Biq gmon.out > analysis.txt